-If your feline friend is suffering from bad cat breath, often called halitosis, we firstly recommend you take them to visit the local vet.
-Your vet will be able to examine your cat’s teeth and mouth to check there isn’t a serious issue causing your cat’s bad breath.
-Keep reading to find out about the possible causes of feline halitosis.
+If your feline friend is suffering from bad breath, often called halitosis, we recommend that you first take them for a check up from your vet.
+They will be able to examine your cat’s teeth and mouth to check there isn’t a serious issue causing your cat’s bad breath.

 Causes of bad breath in cats